 In this article on claiming compensation for fall from height injuries, we’ll explain when you could be paid compensation and how a personal injury solicitor could help you to do so.

-We are here to help if you are thinking about claiming after you or a loved one has been injured following a fall from height.
+We can help should you be considering claiming compensation following a fall from a height.
 When you call, an advisor will review your case and offer free legal advice.
-If they believe your claim has a reasonable chance of success, they’ll partner you with one of our solicitors.
-To make the claims process less stressful, your solicitor will work on a No Win No Fee basis if they agree to represent you.
+If they believe your claim will be successful, they’ll partner you with one of our solicitors.
+To make the claims process less stressful, your solicitor will work on a No Win, No Fee basis if they agree to represent you.
 That means no upfront solicitors fees and there will be nothing to pay if your claim fails.

-You could be compensated if you fell from height at work if:
+As such, you could be compensated if you fell from a height at work if:

 - Your employer’s negligence meant they breached their duty of care; and